dx7er/Tars/README.md

 # Tars
 ## Intorduction:
 Simple Virtual Desktop Assistant.
+Created after getting Inspiration from Interstellar Movie.
+Try to Build in way so that It Make Things Easy for You.
+You can give It Commands that are Coded in In it.

-Basic AI to perfrom various Basic Tasks like tell time, date, open/close browser and turnoff etc.
+Performs Various Basic Tasks like tell time, date, open/close browser and turnoff etc.

 # Capable of:
 1. Iroduce itslef